-Expanded Board Requirements
+Requirements

-"The Board of Directors has made a reasonable inquiry into the operations of [Provider]'s Compliance Program, including the performance of the Compliance Officer and the Compliance Committee.
+"The Board of Directors has made a reasonable inquiry into the operations of [Provider]'s Compliance Program, including the performance of the Compliance Officer and the Compliance or the Compliance Officer and the Compliance Committee.
 Based on its inquiry and review, the Board has concluded that, to the best of its knowledge, [Provider] has implemented an effective Compliance Program to meet Federal health care program requirements and the requirements of this CIA."